 Adjusting Firewall Settings for HTTP and HTTPS

-NGINX requires specific ports to be open to handle web traffic.
-By default, Fedora’s firewall does not automatically configure these rules.
-For NGINX to serve web content, you must manually add rules for HTTP (port 80) and HTTPS (port 443).
-Use the following commands to adjust your firewall settings:
+Nginx requires specific ports to be open to handle web traffic.
+Fedora uses firewalld by default, and it does not automatically configure rules for web servers.
+For Nginx to serve content, you must add rules for HTTP (port 80) and HTTPS (port 443).
+For a comprehensive guide to firewalld, see how to install firewalld on Fedora.

 sudo firewall-cmd --permanent --zone=public --add-service=http